 How Close to the Grinding Wheel Should the Tongue Guard Be Placed?

-You should position the tongue guard no more than 1/4 inch from the grinding wheel.
-This guarantees grinding wheel safety and helps prevent injuries.
-Regularly check your angle grinder adjustments for ideal protection during use.
+Position the tongue guard no more than 1/4 inch from the grinding wheel.
+This distance is critical for grinding wheel safety.
+Check your grinder’s adjustments regularly to maintain this clearance.

 How to Move the Guard on a Grinder?